-- 1. Is the activity sponsored by the district/school?YesNo2.
-Is the activity for enrolled students?YesNo3.
-Is the activity optional?YesNo - 4.
+1. Is the activity sponsored by the district/scho ool?
+Yes No 2.
+Is the activity for enrolled students?
+Yes No 3.
+Is the activity optional?
+Yes No 4.
 Is the activity non-credit?
-Yes No - 5.
-Does the activity supplement the district/school's educational program?
-Yes No program?

-- 6. Does the district/school charge a fee for participation in the activity?
-Yes No - 7.
-Is the activity fee paid directly to the district/school?
-Yes No public meeting after notice to all parents of enrolled of enrolled students?
+Yes No Does the activity supplement the district/scl Yes No nool's educational t o rogram?
+Y 'es No program?
+6. Does the district/school charge a fee for participation in the activity? /es No 7.
+Is the activity fee paid directly to the district/school? ⁄es No 8.
+Was the fee for this activity adopted by the Governing Board at a public a public meeting after notice to all parents of enrolled of enrolled students?
+No Yes 9.
+Has the Governing Board authorized the pr incipal to waive all or part part of the activity fee if it creates an economic - hardship economic hardship for a student? -Yes No

-- Yes

-8. Was the fee for this activity adopted by the Governing Board at a public a of the activity fee if it creates an economic hardship economic hardship for a student? -Yes No

-9. Has the Governing Board authorized the principal to waive all or part-part